• Skip to main content

 This means an increase in the value of one variable will lead to an increase in the value of the other variable.
 A negative correlation depicts a downward slope.
 This means an increase in the amount of one variable leads to a decrease in the value of another variable.

-Examples of Pearson correlation coefficient
+Examples of Pearson Correlation Coefficient

 Let’s look at some visual examples to help you interpret the correlation coefficient table: